learn-co-curriculum/github-repo-list-swift/README.md

 ### The API Client

+Before beginning, watch this [video](https://youtu.be/AbGul81_X4s) on functions as types.
+It'll be helpful when writing function signatures with completion blocks.

-  1. In the `GithubAPIClient` class, create a **class function** called `getRepositoriesWithCompletion(completion:)`.
+  1. In the `GithubAPIClient` class, create a **class function** called `getRepositories(with:)` which takes in one argument named `completion` of type `() -> Void`.
 The job of this function is to fetch all the repositories from the Github API, and pass that array of dictionaries on to its completion closure.
-      - This method should know the URL to hit for the API request, create the `NSURLSessionDataTask`, and kick it off.
+      - This method should know the URL to hit for the API request, create the `URLSessionDataTask`, and kick it off.
       - In the completion closure for the data task, the method should deserialize the JSON data from the server.
       - But how does this method get those objects back to the person who called it?
 It should take *its own* closure as an argument, which accepts the array of dictionaries as a parameter and returns nothing.
 Check out [this helpful resource](https://www.weheartswift.com/closures/) for an explanation on how to include a closure as a parameter for a function.
 The closure should return nothing and take one argument, an array of dictionaries.